-Players line up as shown, this can be quite static but I use the following sequence to make it more useful:-
+Players line up this can be quite static but I use the following sequence to make it more useful:-

 086 B060 Skills Receiving The Ball Grid Players line up on each wide corner of the grid, four players, (A) each have a ball and start from the inside corners aiming to dribble their ball along the line of their grid towards a mini goal, they pass before they get to the mini goal or post, to the next player waiting on the next corner, 087 B061 Defending Clearing Under Pressure Four defenders (Back four) are in the Penalty Area, and clear incoming crosses to defenders in the outfield.
 Attackers try to score with deep crosses into the box or chip the ball in for poor defending.
 088 B062 Defending Playing Behind Defenders We are using defenders v attackers.
 As the back line move up, two attackers move wide and are challenged by ONE defender, play is 2 attackers v 1 defender on either side of the pitch.
 089 B063 Goalkeeper Long Floated Shot This practice for keepers.
 When teams are pressing forward for an equaliser or for a winning goal, it is quite possible to catch the goalkeeper off the goal line.
 This practice routine sets up wide players for a long lofted shot at goal, 090 B064 Shooting The Pressure Grid Players nominate a captain whom passes a ball across goal to the outside of the penalty area as shown.
 Attacking team member must run onto the ball and try to score a goal.
 A defender is in the grid to apply pressure and MUST touch a post before challenging the next attacker.
 091 B065 Crossing Advanced Crosses